Therapy Across the Lifespan

 types of counseling & therapy

 For couples who cohabit, who are married, who are thinking about marriage, who are life partners, or who are just starting out.
-The couples counseling, relationship therapy, marriage counseling and partner therapy we offer supports healthy relationships, recovery from ruptures, improving connection & communication, navigating divorce & separation, and preparing for marriage. kids, career changes, big moves and so much more.
+The couples counseling, relationship therapy, marriage counseling and partner therapy we offer supports healthy relationships, recovery from ruptures, improves connection & communication, navigates divorce & separation, and prepares for marriage, kids, career changes, big moves and so much more.

 Family therapy is meeting with two or more members of a family: nuclear, extended and chosen.
 Each session might have different parts of the family participating, and sometimes individual or couples sessions are a part of family therapy.
 Family therapy helps families: